tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * An environment variable created in Python cannot be accessed by a terminal; in contrast, an environment variable created in a terminal can be accessed by Python.

-* You can set environment variables either in Mac or Windows.
+* You can set environment variables in Mac or Windows.

 Open a plain text editor, such as VSCode or Sublime Text, and create a new blank file.
 Perform a live demo of creating and exporting environment variables with the `.env` file by highlighting the following:

 * Now, we will create a `.env` file to store the API keys as environment variables.

-* To set an environment variable, you have to define a name for that variable; let's start creating a variable to store the Quandl API key.
+* To set an environment variable, you have to define a name for that variable.
+Let's start creating a variable to store the Quandl API key.

 * Set the variable name as `QUANDL_API_KEY` and assign your API key to it.